ariavhayempour/ariavhayempour/README.md

 When I see a problem, I use code to build the solution.

-On the topic of that philosophy, I'm currently working on a project called Capital City Food Carts.
+I'm currently working on a project called Capital City Food Carts.
 Check out the [repository](https://github.com/ariavhayempour/Capital_City_Food_Carts) and the [live wesbite](https://www.capitalcityfoodcarts.com)!

+### Fun Facts
+1) I enjoy time outdoors and playing sports.
+2) My favorite artist is Jean-Michel Basquiat (hence the profile picture).
+3) I love trying new foods and cooking new recipes.

 P.S: If you spot any project bugs, send me a message :)

-### Fun Facts
-1) I like to be outdoors and play sports
-2) My favorite artist is Jean-Michel Basquiat (hence the profile picture)
-3) I enjoy trying new foods and cooking new recipes

 <!--
 **ariavhayempour/ariavhayempour** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.